 I remained skeptical, though.
-The French in general are prompt to hurl insults, but slow when it comes to actual physical violence.
-Elaborate rituals of symbolic social conflict resolution often tend to get misinterpreted as raw destructiveness when viewed from abroad.
+The French, in general, are prompt to hurl insults but slow when it comes to actual physical violence.
+Elaborate rituals of symbolic social conflict resolution often tend to be misinterpreted as raw destructiveness when viewed from abroad.
 When it comes to France, outsiders should consider that the baseline for what counts as unacceptable violence is quite a bit higher than in other developed countries.

 Torching cars is part of the social code in France.